omarsalem7/Budget-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-Original design idea by [Snapscan - iOs design and branding](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
+- Original design idea by [Snapscan - iOs design and branding](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
+- Microverse

+## 📝 License

+This project is [MIT](https://opensource.org/licenses/MIT) licensed.